 However, Lorena, which notched its first district win last week against Robinson, wouldn’t be denied.

-Lima dropped back and looked to go over the top of the Connally defense on third-and-three from the Lorena 47.
+Lina dropped back and looked to go over the top of the Connally defense on third-and-three from the Lorena 47.
 But he instead found Cleveland open near the Connally sideline.
-Cleveland hauled in Lima’s pass, made a spin away from a defender and took off for the game-winning touchdown.
+Cleveland hauled in Lina’s pass, made a spin away from a defender and took off for the game-winning touchdown.

 Cleveland spun around Connally defensive back R.J.
 Francis inside the 5 and fell into the end zone.